dwivedi-ai/TicTacToe-AI/README.md

 ### 🎯 About TicTacToe-AI

 This is a Tic Tac Toe game made by using Web Technologies.
 The most interesting thing in this is that it has an Artificial Intelligence to play with the user.
-This AI uses the Minimax Algorithm to find the best optimal move.
+This AI uses the Minimax Algorithm with the Alpha-Beta Pruning to find the best optimal move efficiently.
+To make the game a bit more fun, I have set the CPU to make the first move randomly instead of computing the most optimal move.

 ### 🎯 This project is live at the URL: https://iamankitdwivedi.github.io/TicTacToe-AI/